haondt/linktiles/docs/user_guide.md

 This token can be used to connect to display your tiles in Glance.
 The tiles will be rendered using Glances style classes.

-In order to connect, Glance needs to make requests to linktiles using the token in the authentication header.
+In order to connect, Glance needs to make requests to linktiles using the provided token in the authorization header.
 At the time of writing, Glance does not support this behavior, though an [issue](https://github.com/glanceapp/glance/issues/514) is open.

 As a workaround, you can set up a sidecar to proxy requests going to linktiles.
 There's a few ways to do this, NGINX is one option, detailed below.